 Sandbanks Provincial Park is about 30 minutes from the town of Wellington in the southwest corner of Prince Edward County.
 If you are traveling from Picton it’s only about a 25-minute drive to Sandbanks.

 Sunbathe Between Two Lakes At North Beach Provincial Park

 North Beach Provincial Park is one of the Prince Edward County’s hidden gems.
 To visit North Beach, a newcomer might think that they are lying somewhere in the Caribbean.
 This thin stretch of golden sand has the picturesque Lake Ontario on one side, and the calm waters of North Bay on the other.

 Although North Beach Provincial Park is often referred to as “Little Sandbanks” by locals, this beach offers a far different experience than it’s more famous neighbor.
 There are 1.2 km (.8 miles) of sandy beach perfectly dotted with shady trees.
 North Beach Provincial Park has excellent picnic areas and toilet facilities.
 And, there is car parking (directly on the beach) for $14.50 per car.
-There is an option to park outside the park and walk in for $2 per car.
+Those walking in can get access for $6 per person.